-What will you do if you encounter a crash in an application before it reaches the entry point ok exe.
-I. e the crach happends before the control reaches the
+What will you do if you encounter a crash in an application before it reaches the entry point ok EXE, i.e., the crash happens before the control reaches the

 DllMain() and debug.
-So how to track which dll is causing the problem...
+So how to track which DLL is causing the problem...

 "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\Foo.dll".

-Add a DWORD value under this key with name "
+DWORD value under this key with name "

 Now if you start the application from the debugger.
-The debugeer will report a breakpoint hit during startup.
-This break point will be just above the call to Dll entry point of foo.dll.
+The debugger will report a breakpoint hit during startup.
+This break point will be just above the call to DLL entry point of foo.dll.
 (The entry point is

 _DllMainCRTStartup if the DLL is written using VC++.
 This function later calls